hackclub/jams/jams/batches/usb-hub/part-1/en-US.md

 Great, now we know what we need to do on the chip side, let's find the spec for the USB-A!

 The part I chose also had a spec in chinese, but it's a common part so I found [this by googling "USB-A pinout spec"](https://components101.com/connectors/usb-type-a-male-connector).
 It's a bit different than our pin numbers, but the names are the same.
-The only difference is that our USB connectors want a grounded shield, so that means we'll connect ports 5 & 6 to `GND`.
+The only difference is that our ports HM1 & HM2 are also `GND` ports.
+You don't need to know why right now, but for the curious, google "grounded USB shield".

 ### Connect it together, for real this time!